balenaltd/handbook/Basic-tool-setup.md

 Please note that Zendesk and Forums moderator access are added right before a balenista joins support.
 If you need it sooner, please let the Ops team know.

 **Last but very important note!
-Please bear in mind that to request and obtain access to any service you need to get in touch with the operations team in the operations flow `t/operations` using **#access** .**
+Please bear in mind that to request and obtain access to any service you need to get in touch with the operations team in the operations flow `t/operations` using @@operations and **#access** .**

 _* this service requires additional information/steps before you get access to it._